 How long we keep your personal information

-Personal information collected as part of this process will be retained for a minimum of 6 years from the date of a record being created, or for an additional length of time as determined by our business requirements.
+We keep personal information collected as part of this process for a minimum of 6 years from the date of collection, or for an additional length of time if necessary.

 When we transfer your personal information beyond the European Economic Area (EEA)